 Dying is a common mechanic found in RPGs.
 There is a penalty system that activates whenever a player dies.
 While there are games where failure is not death, and death is not failure, it can still feel unfair to keep losing your hard-earned items.
-FromSoftware’s titles have been rather well known for their tendency to make the players ‘die’ a lot, therefore, there is not much to be done.
+FromSoftware’s titles have been known for their tendency to make the players ‘die’ a lot.
+Therefore, there is not much to be done.

-Elden Ring lets you take on a myriad of enemies and bosses where even a small mistake can lead to death.
+Elden Ring lets you take on many enemies and bosses where even a small mistake can lead to death.
 It is completely fine to die continuously while battling a tough boss.
-However, each and every death costs you in the form of runes.
+However, every death costs you in the form of runes.
 This can feel extremely punishing, specifically when you have a decent stack of these runes before dying.

 There are multiple methods of gaining Sacrificial Twigs in the open world of Elden Ring.
-It is recommended to not die in the first place.
-However, Elden Ring is a title from the same company that made Dark Souls thus, it makes sense even if you do die a lot.
+It is recommended not to die in the first place.
+However, Elden Ring is a title from the same company that made Dark Souls thus; it makes sense even if you die a lot.

 What Happens When You Die in Elden Ring

-You will get used to dying in Elden Ring a lot earlier than expected.
-While you will be facing a small penalty on death, it is generally not that punishing.
+You will get used to dying in Elden Ring much earlier than expected.
+While you will face a small death penalty, it is generally not that punishing.
 You will most likely be able to retrieve the lost items.

-When you die in the game, your character will drop all its runes and will respawn at full HP at the last checkpoint.
+When you die in the game, your character will drop all its runes and respawn at full HP at the last checkpoint.
 These checkpoints are your most recent Site of Grace.
 Alternatively, you can use the nearest Stake of Marike as your respawn location.
-However, there is a constraint of distance on this method as you won’t be able to spawn close to your enemies.
+However, this method has a distance constraint, as you won’t be able to spawn close to your enemies.

-You can increase your vitality in order to gain some sort of resistance to death.
-If you do die, you will be losing all the runes collected up to that point.
-However, this is not the end for them, you can go back to your recent respawn point where you can, in fact, claim them all back.
+You can increase your vitality to gain some sort of resistance to death.
+If you die, you will lose all the runes collected up to that point.
+However, this is not the end for them; you can return to your recent respawn point, where you can claim them all.

 It is worth mentioning that if you die again before collecting your dropped runes, then those runes will be lost forever.
 Therefore, try to play extremely safe before reaching your last death point.
 You will be leaving bloodstains on the place of your death.
-Upon touching those, the player will be able to see their death cam.
+Upon touching those, the player can see their death cam.

 How to Use Sacrificial Twigs in Elden Ring

 As mentioned, a sacrificial twig can prevent you from dropping any runes upon death.
-It is considered a talisman item, which is generally used to boost a variety of stats.
+It is considered a talisman item, generally used to boost various stats.
 Here is an official lore description for this item: